Fabulous Funnies

-Fabulous Funnies is a 1978–1979 American animated children's show produced for Saturday morning television by Filmation.
+Fabulous Funnies is a 1978–79 American Saturday morning animated TV series produced by Filmation.
 The show aired for one season from September 9, 1978, to December 1, 1978, on NBC, airing 13 episodes.

-The show was an anthology of stories based on American comic strips, including Broom Hilda, Alley Oop, The Captain and the Kids, Nancy, Emmy Lou and (for one episode) Tumbleweeds.
-The character designs closely mimicked the comic strips, so the animators had to animate in several different styles for the program.
+The show is an anthology of stories based on American comic strips, including Broom Hilda, Alley Oop, The Captain and the Kids, Nancy, Emmy Lou and (for one episode) Tumbleweeds.The character designs closely mimic the comic strips, so the animators had to animate in several different styles for the program.

 It was noted by critics that the show's comic potential was blunted by NBC's demand that the show promote pro-social messages for the child audience.
-This was especially noticeable when rowdy characters like the Katzenjammer Kids were obliged to spread messages of politeness and restraint.
-The Los Angeles Times called the show's moralizing "heavy-handed."
+This was especially noticeable when rowdy characters such as The Captain and the Kids were obliged to spread messages of politeness and restraint.
+The Los Angeles Times called the show's moralizing "heavy-handed".

-The Fantastic Funnies

-In 1980, CBS released a special called The Fantastic Funnies.

-Produced by Mendelson-Melendez Productions, it brought back most of the characters from the show, with new ones, most famously Garfield and Peanuts.

 Episode structure

-Each episode contained Broom Hilda, Alley Oop and The Captain and the Kids, with other segments appearing on a rotating basis.
-Foozy from Alley Oop served as the show's host, and mainly spoke in rhyme.
+Each episode contains Broom Hilda, Alley Oop and The Captain and the Kids, with other segments appearing on a rotating basis.
+Foozy from Alley Oop served as the show's host and mainly spoke in rhyme.

-Each episode had an overall theme, based on a pro-social message.
-For example, "Fear" dealt with overcoming trepidation, and included Foozy's narration, "We're here to make one thing clear, a lot of woe comes from undue fear."
-Other topics included drinking, smoking, schoolwork, health, voting and the environment.
+Each episode has an overall theme, based on a pro-social message.
+For example, "Fear" deals with overcoming trepidation, and includes Foozy's narration, "We're here to make one thing clear, a lot of woe comes from undue fear."
+Other topics include drinking, smoking, schoolwork, health, voting and the environment.